Published (reviewed and quality assured)

-2. Trends in concentrations of orthophosphate and nitrate in rivers, total phosphorus and nitrate in lakes, and nitrate in groundwater bodies.
+2. Trends in concentrations of orthophosphate and nitrate in rivers.

-The concentration of nitrate is expressed as mg nitrate (NO3)/l for groundwater and mg nitrate-nitrogen (mg NO3-N/l) for rivers and orthophosphate and total phosphorus as mg P/l.
+The concentration of nitrate is expressed as mg nitrate-nitrogen (mg NO3-N/l) for rivers and orthophosphate as mg P/l.

 Policy context and targets

 BOD is a key indicator of the oxygenation status of water bodies.
 BOD is the oxygen demand brought about by organisms in water and sediment acting on oxidisable organic matter.
-In most European countries the BOD5 test is used where oxygen consumption is measured after five days incubation under controlled conditions.
-In other, mainly Northern Europe countries, the BOD7 test is used where samples are incubated for seven days.
-High BOD is usually a result of organic pollution, caused by discharges from wastewater treatment plants, industrial effluents and agricultural run-off.
-High BOD has several effects on the aquatic environment including reducing river water chemical and biological quality, reducing biodiversity of aquatic communities and reducing the microbiological quality of waters.
-Background levels are difficult to quantify and are likely to be at or below the detection limit of the analytical method used i.e. between 1 and 2 mg O2/l.
+In most European countries, the BOD5 test is used where oxygen consumption is measured after five days incubation under controlled conditions.
+In other, mainly northern Europe countries, the BOD7 test is used where samples are incubated for seven days.
+High BOD is usually a result of organic pollution, caused by discharges from wastewater treatment plants, industrial effluents and agricultural runoff.
+A high BOD has several effects on the aquatic environment including reducing river water chemical and biological quality, reducing the biodiversity of aquatic communities and reducing the microbiological quality of waters.
+Background levels are difficult to quantify and are likely to be at or below the detection limit of the analytical method used, i.e. between 1 and 2 mg O2/l.